4.90 from 93 votes

 This recipe makes enough frosting to generously pile the frosting on each cupcake (as shown in photos).
 If you want a modest amount of frosting, simply halve the recipe.

 Note that I previously used my favorite chocolate frosting to decorate these cupcakes instead of vanilla bean buttercream.
-Feel free to use that recipe if that’s what you prefer, or browse my frosting library for more options like:
+Feel free to use that recipe if that’s what you prefer, or browse my library of frosting recipes for more options like:

 Nutrition